lirakoze/Iraqoze/README.md

 - 👋 Hi, I’m @Iraqoze
 - 👀 I’m interested in Mobile app development
-- 🌱 I’m currently learning android Studio /Xamarin Forms
 - 💞️ I’m looking to collaborate on any project
+-    Proficient in C#, Java
-- 📫 How to reach me: iraqoze.lionel@gmail.com
+- 📫 How to reach me: iraqoze.lionel@gmail.com / irakoze.lionel@yahoo.com

 <!---
 Iraqoze/Iraqoze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.